QUICK LINKS — OLLI home page | OLLI Fall Schedule by Day | OLLI digital catalog home | Questions? Email olli-online@udel.edu

 Thursday at 9:00 AM

 Step into the vibrant realm where art knows no boundaries and diverse art mediums come together on the canvas of creativity.
 Students learn to use acrylic skins, texture paste, collage and paint to bring a vision to life.
 Prepare to get delightfully messy, rediscovering the joy of art!
-Ready to rewrite the ‘rules’ of creativity and embark on the most thrilling artistic adventure of a lifetime?!
+Ready to rewrite the “rules” of creativity and embark on the most thrilling artistic adventure of a lifetime?!
 Let the mixed media begin!

-Taught by: Gabrielle Bradley, Rebecca Daniels
+Taught by: Gabrielle Bradley, Rebecca Daniels, Milbrey Jacobs

 Thursday at 9:00 AM

-Taught by: Jerry Grant
+Taught by: Harrietann Litwin

 Thursday at 10:45 AM